 A collection of essays about publishing snafus.

-A book of cultural history, about American booksellers, from the 18th century to the present.
-Tentative title, A Marrying of Minds: The American Bookstore.
+Cultural history essays about American booksellers, from the 18th century to the present.

 A memoir, about my family's former summer house on Lake Erie, in Ontario, Canada.
 Tentative title, Prevailing Winds.